mattrberry/crab/README.md

 ## Building

 [SDL2](https://www.libsdl.org/) is the only library you should need to install.
 It is available on every major package manager.
+If you're on Mac, I believe you'll also need to install cmake, although I can't confirm.
 Of course, the assumption is also that you have the [Crystal](https://crystal-lang.org/install/) compiler installed.

 After cloning the repository, all you'll need to do is run `shards build --release` to build the emulator in release mode.
 This will place the binary at `bin/crab`.